 Amines - Notes, Topics, Formula, Books, FAQs

-Organic compounds containing nitrogen or amines are an important class of organic compounds formed by replacing one or more hydrogen atom of ammonia by alkyl or aryl group.
+Organic compounds containing nitrogen or amines are an important class of organic compounds formed by replacing one or more hydrogen atoms of ammonia with an alkyl or aryl group.
 They exist in nature in various forms like proteins, vitamins, hormones, etc. In the form of amino acids, these amines are very important for our body.
-According to the IUPAC system, the naming of the amines is done by first naming the alkyl group and then add amine in the end, for example, methylamine.
-Aromatic amines are named as the derivative of the simplest aromatic amine i.e, aniline, for example, 2-Bromoaniline.
+According to the IUPAC system, the naming of the amines is done by first naming the alkyl group and then adding amine in the end, for example, methylamine.
+Aromatic amines are named as the derivative of the simplest aromatic amine i.e., aniline, for example, 2-Bromoaniline.

 Important Topics - Organic compounds Containing Nitrogen